csccm-iitd/Hybrid-DRL/README.md

 This repository contains the python codes of the paper
   > + Panda, J., Chopra, M., Matsagar, V., & Chakraborty, S. (2024).
 Continuous Control of Structural Vibrations using Hybrid Deep Reinforcement Learning Policy.
 Expert Systems With Applications, Accepted, In press.
 [Article]

-# Detailed learning sequence of the hybrid RL control policy.
+# Learning sequence of the hybrid RL control policy.
 ![Flowchat](Figure3.png)

 # Progress of reward function and derivative norm.